maximxlss/writeups/content/long_time/writeup.md

 ```Python
 S_b.reverse()
 ```
-. . .
+. . . \
-Run [`solve_test.py`](./solve_test.py) to verify that the method works for a random $n$.
+Run [`solve_test.py`](https://github.com/maximxlss/writeups/blob/v4/content/long_time/solve_test.py) to verify that the method works for a random $n$.
 ### Anyway, how did it happen?
 I don't know.
 This probably was more reasonable for them, because their solution is very different.
 The proposed solution uses matrices all the way, as there is a way to express the recurrence as matrix multiplication, and the given values are a special case in which calculating the logarithm is easy.
-The corresponding math is [Linear Recurrences](https://gciruelos.com/linear-recurrences.html) and [Jordan normal form](https://en.wikipedia.org/wiki/Jordan_normal_form).
+The corresponding math is [Linear Recurrences](https://gciruelos.com/linear-recurrences.html) and [Jordan normal form](https://en.wikipedia.org/wiki/Jordan_normal_form). \
-There is definitely a deep connection between my solution and theirs, but I'm yet to think that through.
+There is definitely a deeper connection between my solution and theirs, but I'm yet to think that through.

 Anyway, this is all I wanted to tell, thank you for reading!